xueliang-zhong/PlanSelfPlay/README.md

 ## Mapping PLAN File to ML Concepts

-The PLAN is closer to a compact search policy with external memory, so each control maps to the nearest optimization or agent-learning role.
+The PLAN is close to a compact search policy with external memory, so each control maps to the nearest optimization or agent-learning role.

 | PLAN File (Line by Line)                                                                                      | ML / Optimization Concepts                                                          | References                                                                                                                                                                                                                                                                                                                       |